vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

 only compile one resource into our binary, ever!
 That's pretty useless...

 In addition, how do we go about accessing the contents from `cmrc::open`?
-We could just return pointer to `file_begin` and `file_end`, but we want to get rid of those and somehow access based on filename.
+We could just return a pointer to `file_begin` and `file_end`, but we want to get rid of names those and somehow access based on filename.
 Hm...

 ## Step 4: Encoding the Filesystem Structure